michaelforney/thr10/README.md

 4. For the first 16 seconds, the LED display will show the two triangle icons used during tuning.
 This indicates that the flash is being erased prior to writing.
 After this, the green dot will start flashing while the new firmware is written.
+The whole process should take around 2.5 minutes.
 5. If successful, the display will show `E`, `n`, `d` in a loop.
 6. Reboot into the new firmware by power cycling the amp.